tim-fiola/network_traffic_modeler_py3/README.md

 **Note:** As of 5.0.0, pypy support has been dropped.
 CPython performance improvements have closed the gap, and maintaining pypy compatibility added complexity without meaningful benefit.

+**Note:** 5.0.0 was developed with the help of Claude Code.
+This was a big step because the scope of the changes I have been wanting to make would have taken months, if not years, for me to get done as the sole maintainer of this project.
+What did **NOT** change, however, was the testing rigor: the tests that I had meticulously crafted to ensure correct behavior received only minor updates to account for the changes in the Model class, so you can be assured that tests that rely on my deep knowledge of RSVP and other WAN features are still present.
+Additionally, the code has 98% testing coverage, which is a slight improvement over prior.

 pyNTM: network_traffic_modeler_py3
 ==================================